SpineML/spineml.github.io/spinecreator/createcomponent/index.md

   Analog one of the Analog Ports has no dimensionality.**

-**Note2: The 'v' Port that we have added will need to be connected to the postsynapsic neuron body, this will be covered in the (Network Editor)[/spinecreator/createnetwork] tutorial.**
+**Note2: The 'v' Port that we have added will need to be connected to the postsynapsic neuron body, this will be covered in the [Network Editor](/spinecreator/createnetwork) tutorial.**

 Now we will investigate adding an Alias.